Why Your Fear of Growing Old Has Value

 Aging doesn’t happen all at once.
 It is a slow, agonizing process that many people feel is a fate worse than death.

-They soon learn that to be old can, and often does, mean to be untouched, unloved, weaker, more needy and somehow less worthy.
+For the rest, the sad truth is that they learn that to be old can, and often does, mean to be untouched, unloved, weaker, more needy and somehow less worthy.

 Loss of Independence